daffahaidar/daffahaidar.github.io/README.md

   <li> Main page animation does not run smoothly on some devices. </li>
 </ul>

-# if you want to contribute to fixing some of these bugs, I'm happy to open and welcome to fork this repository
+# if you want to contribute to fixing some of these bugs, I'm happy to open and welcome to pull request this repository